GSI-HPC/sys-chef-cookbook/documents/ssl.md

 ## Private keys

-Private keys corresponding to SSL certificates con be read from chef vaults.
+Private keys corresponding to SSL certificates can be read from chef vaults.
 The management of the private key is controlled by attributes for the respective cert in `node['sys']['ssl']['certs']`.